mayo589/PA165-CarPark/README.md

 The project is developed in PA165 course on Faculty of Informatics at Masaryk University.

 Authors:
-Jan Hellar
+* Jan Hellar
-Jan Starka
+* Jan Starka
-Marek Mihalech
+* Marek Mihalech

+UML Diagrams:

 ![alt tag](UseCaseDiagram.png)